sharadcodes/sharadcodes.github.io/_posts/2020-05-30-add-some-flavour-to-your-ls.md

 ---
 Most of us use `ls` just the way it is provided by default but today we are going to add some flavour to the boring `ls` using `exa`, as they say `exa` is a modern version of `ls`.

-But wait a minute before we begin the setup let's see what is the difference between the ls before it and afterwards.
+But wait a minute before we begin the setup let's see what is the difference between the ls before and afterwards.

 **Before exa**